-Two existing studies analyze a similar notion of splitting the difference.
-Backus et al. (2020) provide descriptive evidence of several facets of eBay bargaining, documenting the prevalence of split-the-difference offers being made and accepted on eBay.
-We incorporate their data as one of our seven settings, and we adopt their framework as a starting point for our analysis.
-Bochet et al. (2021) design a lab experiment in which agents with private information negotiate over multiple issues.
-The authors find that an alternating-offer regime arises endogenously, with offers frequently splitting the difference between the two most recent offers whether agents negotiate over single items or bundles.
-Other than these two studies, we are not aware of any discussion of this phenomenon in the literature.
-Recent work by Huang et al. (2020) also study incomplete-information bargaining in an experimental setting, but using a protocol of ultimatum offers.
-In Section 4.2 we describe how our results shed light on their findings, offering insight as to how, even in incomplete information settings, agents' behavior is consistent with a notion of fairness.
-Finally, our study contributes to a literature that studies behavioral phenomena in bargaining using real-world data, such as Pope et al. (2015), studying focal points, or Jiang (2022), studying left-digit bias.
+Our study also relates to recent work by Camerer et al. (2019) and Huang et al. (2020), which examine incomplete-information bargaining in an experimental setting.
+We elaborate in Section 5.3 how our results shed light on their findings, offering insight as to how, even in incomplete information settings, agents' behavior is consistent with a notion of fairness.
+Finally, our analysis contributes to a literature that studies behavioral phenomena in bargaining using real-world data, such as Pope et al. (2015), studying focal points, or Jiang (2022), studying left-digit bias.